rsvim/rfc/3-EventLoop.md

 These use cases usually require we submit a very general async task to a queue, schedule and run later, just like a function pointer with a context in c/c++ that literally allows us doing any logic.
 We also need the task queue be to a [`Stream`](https://docs.rs/futures/latest/futures/stream/trait.Stream.html), which can be selected along with crossterm's event stream.
 The [`FuturesUnordered`](https://docs.rs/futures/latest/futures/stream/struct.FuturesUnordered.html) can be the queue for all async tasks, i.e. the [`Future`](https://docs.rs/futures/latest/futures/future/trait.Future.html) trait.

-Two more topics need to discuss:

-1. The type of general async task.
-2. Extreme and unlikely situations.
+Let's consider some very extreme and unlikely situations:

-### General Async Task Type

-For a general async task, we execute it with the global [context](#context) mentioned above.
-Thus it can easily acquire the editor's global state and complete it task.
-This way we don't need it returns a value with too much information, maybe simply a [`Result<(), String>`](https://doc.rust-lang.org/std/result/enum.Result.html) to indicate it's successful, or failed with an error message.

-### Extreme and Unlikely Situations

-#### Cancel a Submitted Task
+### Cancel a Submitted Task

 Simply clear the queue, this should not be a big deal.

-#### Interrupt/Abort a Running Task
+### Interrupt/Abort a Running Task

 For example, when reading/writing a super big file, it can take minutes or even hours.
 It's dangerous if the read/write operation is interrupted without correctly open/close the file descriptor, which damages filesystem on storage device.